Even strong energy polydispersity does not affect the average structure and dynamics of simple liquids: Phase separation

 \section{Phase separation}

-Previous studies have established that energy polydisperse systems phase separate into lower and higher particle-energy regions \cite{shagolsem2015a,ingebrigtsen2016}.
+Previous studies have shown that energy-polydisperse systems phase separate into lower and higher particle-energy regions \cite{shagolsem2015a,ingebrigtsen2016}.
 An example of this is shown in Fig. \ref{snap} for a very high energy polydispersity (52\%).
 This behavior is not an artifact of the thermostat since using $NVE$ and Langevin dynamics leads to the same behavior (results not shown).

 In the extreme case $\delta_{\varepsilon}$ = 52\% of Fig. \ref{snap} we do find visible changes in the average RDF, albeit very minor ones (Fig. \ref{lowhigh}(a)).
 A possible explanation of these changes could be that all the energy polydisperse potentials share the same harsh repulsion and can be mapped onto a hard-sphere system with a similar effective radius.
 If so, one would expect not only the average structure, but also the \emph{local} structure around each particle to be unaffected by energy polydispersity.
 Figure \ref{lowhigh}(b) shows that this is not the case, however; the RDF of a given particle clearly correlates with its energy $\varepsilon_i$.
 This shows that one cannot explain our results by appealing to an equivalent hard-sphere system.